bespector/NAG-Spark/README.md

 These are a collection of examples for using the NAG Library on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
  - Linear Regression
- - Simple Statistical Calculations (mean, sd, skewness, kurtosis)
+ - Simple Statistical Calculations (mean, sd, skewness, kurtosis, min, max)

 Coming Soon
 - Linear Regression (w/constraints on variables)